anxkhn/SQLBasics/README.md

 # SQLBasics
-A repo for basic SQL Commands and for storing Lab Assignments.
+A repo for basic MySQL Commands and for storing Lab Assignments.

 ### Show Databases